L1ZLe/L1ZLe/README.md

 ```
 <br>

 Hi, I'm Sami EL Yaagoubi, a 21 year old Blockchain developer and Data scientist 👨🏻‍💻 from Morocco.
 I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for revolutionary ideas.
-Beside's Computer Science stuff, I do business.
+Beside's Computer Science stuff, I do Business & Finance.

 <br>